Navabhargav/Navabhargav/README.md

 ---

+⭐ **Fun Fact**: "AI models don't dream... but they can predict the future!" 🧠🚀

 ### 📢 Let's Connect & Collaborate!
 <p align="center">
   <a href="https://linkedin.com/in/nava-bhargav-gedda-4a4a30151/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
   <a href="https://github.com/Navabhargav"><img src="https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white" /></a>
   <a href="mailto:navabhargavg@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>
 </p>

+🎯 "Data is the new oil, and I'm here to refine it into powerful insights." 🚀